leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 - Incident response plans, including breach notification within 72 hours as required by GDPR or state laws (e.g., NC data breach notification).
 - Data minimization: We collect only necessary data and retain it for [specify period, e.g., as long as required for service provision or legal obligations].
 - Employee training on data protection and compliance.
-In the event of a security incident, we will notify affected users and cooperate with investigations.
-Users must report suspected breaches to contact@leightondynamica.cloud.
-We aim for CMMC Level 1 certification for handling CUI.
-For cross-border data transfers, we use Standard Contractual Clauses (SCCs) or equivalent mechanisms to ensure adequate protection.

 ### LIMITS ON LIABILITY
 IN NO EVENT SHALL XERATAUS OR ITS AFFILIATES BE LIABLE FOR ANY INDIRECT, SPECIAL, CONSEQUENTIAL OR INCIDENTAL LOSS, EXEMPLARY OR OTHER DAMAGES RELATED TO THESE AI PROGRAM TERMS OR YOUR PARTICIPATION IN THE XERATAUS AI PROGRAM WHETHER DIRECT OR INDIRECT, HOWEVER CAUSED AND BASED ON ANY THEORY OF LIABILITY, AND WHETHER OR NOT WE HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.